markterweele/windows-itpro-docs/windows/configuration/assigned-access/quickstart-kiosk.md

 ms.date: 02/27/2025
 ---

-# Quickstart: Configure a Single-App Kiosk With Assigned Access
+# Quickstart: configure a single-app kiosk with Assigned Access

 This quickstart provides practical examples of how to configure a single-app kiosk on Windows with Assigned Access.
 The examples describe the steps using the Settings app, a mobile device management solution (MDM) like Microsoft Intune, provisioning packages (PPKG), and PowerShell.
 While different solutions are used, the configuration settings and results are the same.